HOW PRODUCTS WERE EVALUATED:

 - Quantitative analysis of phytosterols by GC using AOCS or comparable analytical methodology.

-- Analyses for lead, arsenic, and cadmium were performed using an ICP-MS (Inductively Coupled Plasma-Mass Spectroscopy) for products containing whole herbs and/or more than 250 mg of minerals per daily dose.
+- Analyses for lead, arsenic, and cadmium by Inductively Coupled Plasma-Mass Spectroscopy (ICP-MS) for products containing whole herbs and/or more than 250 mg of minerals per daily dose.

-Products failing to meet any Passing Score were re-tested in a second independent laboratory using similar methods and instrumentation.
-ConsumerLab.com may modify or use other appropriate test methods if necessary to test special product formulations.
+ConsumerLab.com may modify or use other appropriate test methods if necessary, to test special product formulations.

 - Products containing phytosterols must contain at least 100% and not more than 150%, of the claimed amounts of beta-sitosterol and/or individual claimed sterols.

 - Products containing saw palmetto berry powder or extract must contain at least 100%, and not more than 150% of the minimum expected or claimed amounts of total or individual fatty acids and total or individual sterols.
-For products containing berry powder the minimum total fatty acid content will be 9% (wt./wt.)
-(USP 36).
-For products containing liquid extract the minimum total fatty acid content will be 80% (wt./wt.) and 0.2% for sterols (wt./wt.)
-(DSC 2015).
-For products containing powdered extract the minimum total fatty acid content will be 25% (wt./wt.) (industry standard) based on the sum of the following fatty acids; Capric acid, caproic acid, caprylic acid, lauric acid, linoleic acid, linolenic acid, myristic acid, oleic acid, palmitic acid, palmitoleic acid and stearic acid.
-Total phytosterols content is based on the sum of campesterol, stigmasterol, stigmastanol and beta-sitosterol.
+For products containing berry powder the minimum total fatty acid content is 9% (wt./wt.)
+(USP 40).
+For products containing liquid extract and no sterol containing ingredients, the minimum total fatty acid content is 80% (wt./wt.) and 0.2% for sterols (wt./wt.)
+(USP 40).
+For products containing powdered extract the minimum total fatty acid content is 25% (wt./wt.) (industry standard).
+Total fatty acid content is defined as the sum of the following: Capric acid, caproic acid, caprylic acid, lauric acid, linoleic acid, linolenic acid, myristic acid, oleic acid, palmitic acid, palmitoleic acid and stearic acid.
+Total phytosterols content is defined as the sum of the following: campesterol, stigmasterol, stigmastanol and beta-sitosterol (USP 40).

-- Heavy Metals: Products containing whole herbs and/or more than 250 mg of minerals per daily dose must not exceed the following limits:
+- Heavy Metal Contamination: Products containing whole herbs and/or more than 250 mg of minerals per daily dose must not exceed the following limits:

 - Products marketed for use by children may not exceed the State of California's Prop 65 limits for lead in dietary supplements of 0.5 mcg per recommended daily serving with an additional allowance of 0.8 mcg if the product contains more than 1,000 mg/day of calcium.